-Recently regret bounds for online convex optimization have been derived under very general conditions.
-These results can be used also in the stochastic batch setting by applying online-tobatch conversions.
-In this paper we study whether stochastic guarantees can be obtained more directly, namely using uniform convergence guarantees.
-We discover a surprising and complex situation: although the stochastic convex optimization problem is learnable (e.g. using online-to-batch conversions), no uniform convergence holds in the general case, and empirical minimization might fail.
+For supervised classification problems, it is well known that learnability is equivalent to uniform convergence of the empirical risks and thus to learnability by empirical minimization.
+Inspired by recent regret bounds for online convex optimization, we study stochastic convex optimization, and uncover a surprisingly different situation in the more general setting: although the stochastic convex optimization problem is learnable (e.g. using online-to-batch conversions), no uniform convergence holds in the general case, and empirical minimization might fail.
 Rather then being a difference between online methods and a global minimization approach, we show that the key ingredient is strong convexity and regularization.
-Using stability arguments, we prove that strongly convex problems are learnable using empirical minimization.
-We then understand how weakly convex problems can be learned using regularization, and discuss how online algorithms can also be understood in terms of regularization.